the-wendell/my_dev_portal/README.md

   2. Create a new stylesheet in app/assets/stylesheets/themes
     * Give it the same name as your theme
     * The file extension must be .scss
-  3. Restart the server for the asset pipeline to pickup the new stylesheet and for the Themes initializer to pick up the template.
+  3. Restart the server for the asset pipeline to pick up the new stylesheet and for the Themes initializer to pick up the template.

   The template is now selectable while logged into the My Dev Portal dashboard under the Portfolio Settings page.